Providence Eye & Laser Specialists sat down with Founder and LASIK eye surgeon Dr. Mozayeni to discuss how LASIK eye surgery is both art and science.

 Dr. Mozayeni: I don’t think there is just one factor to be considered.
 There are three factors that I believe contribute to optimal results.
-They are: surgeon experience, technology and patient care.
+They are: surgeon expertise, technology and patient care.

 Dr. Mozayeni: LASIK technology can never replace quality work by a human being.
 The phrase “garbage in, garbage out” applies to the basic calculator and all the way up to the lasers used today in LASIK eye surgery procedures.
 We spend a great deal of time collecting data about a patient’s eyes, corneas & vision.
-To prepare for surgery, I research and examine every individual’s patient data and perform regression analysis with this data.
-This analysis that we do for every patient enables Providence Eye to provide predictable optimal results.
+To prepare for surgery, we research and examine every individual’s patient data and perform regression analysis with this data.
+This analysis that we do for every patient enables myself and Dr. Nunnery to provide predictable optimal results.
 In addition to analyzing the data and programming the data into the laser for each and every patient, the laser must be calibrated every time it is used.
 This step is mission-critical and should never be a concern to the patient.
-Our ophthalmic laser technicians, who calibrate the laser, are people that have the same standards, morals & attention to detail that I have, which gives me the trust and confidence I need every time I sit down at that laser.
+Our ophthalmic laser technicians, who calibrate the laser, are people that have the same standards, morals & attention to detail that Dr. Nunnery and I have, which gives us the trust and confidence we need every time we sit down at that laser.

 They measure temperature & humidity in the laser suite before every LASIK eye surgery.
 A patient should never have to know or worry about this, but they are very important factors for optimal laser performance.